nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 	- Easy to role back in case of accidental delete
 	- Normal delete just add delete-marker on object and hide them, you have delete versions for permenent delete
 - **S3 Encryption**
+    - *Default*
+        - All new objects are encrypted when they are stored in the bucket
+        - Bucket policies are evaluated before "default" encryption
+        - The objects are encrypted using server-side encryption with either Amazon S3-managed keys (SSE-S3) or AWS KMS keys stored in AWS Key Management Service (AWS KMS) (SSE-KMS)
+        - To encrypt your existing Amazon S3 objects, you can use Amazon S3 Batch Operations
+        - You can also encrypt existing objects using the Copy Object API
+	- *SSE-S3*
-	- *SSE-S3* Encrypts objects using keys handled & managed by AWS
+	    - Encrypts objects using keys handled & managed by AWS
 		- Encrypted at server side
 		- Encrypted with AES-256 & S3 managed data key
 		- Must set header "x-amz-server-side-encryption":"AES256" in request
+	- *SSE-KMS*
-	- *SSE-KMS* Encrypts objects using keys from KMS
+	    - Encrypts objects using keys from KMS
 		- Encrypted at server side
 		- Encrypted using keys managed by KMS
 		- Must set header "x-amz-server-side-encryption":"aws:kms" in request
 		- Has user control and audit trails
 		- KMS can caused performance issue as it calls KMS API GenerateDataKey while upload and Decrypt while download
+	- *SSE-C*
-	- *SSE-C* With own encryption keys
+	    - With own encryption keys
 		- Encrypted at server side
 		- Encrypted using keys managed by customer outside AWS
 		- HTTPS must be used
 		- Key must be provided in HTTP headers for every request
-	- *Client side* encryption
+	- *Client side*
+	    - Encrypting your data locally to ensure its security as it passes to the Amazon S3 service
 		- Encrypted at client side
 		- Customer uploads encrypted object
+		- To enable client-side encryption, you have the following options:
+		    - Use a key stored in AWS Key Management Service (AWS KMS)
+		    - Use a key that you store within your application
 	- *In transit (SSL/TLS)*
 		- S3 exposed
 			- HTTP endpoint which is non-encrypted